- Valerian Root: An Introduction

 Hops have a rich herbal history.
 It’s been used as a folk remedy for many ailments, ranging from dyspepsia to rheumatism and more.
-Hops may help with sleep problems, and also menopausal complaints like intestinal cramps and hot flashes.
+Hops may help with sleep problems and menopausal complaints like intestinal cramps or hot flashes.

 If all this sounds like it’s too good to be true, it is: Drinking beer containing hops is not recommended for better sleep quality!
 The alcohol may cause disruptions during slumber.
 On its own, it can be consumed as part of non-alcoholic beer, though dosage will be difficult to manage.
 As a tea or tincture, it is bitter but better in terms of controlling the amount.

 Hops combined with Valerian root has been studied as an alternative treatment specifically for insomnia.
-There’s a similar study that includes North American native passionflower.
 It is not popular as a tea blend because neither hops or Valerian root taste great on their own.
 Looking for this pairing?
 Try tinctures or dietary supplements.

-Our favorites featuring both hops and Valerian root:
+Our favorite products featuring both hops and Valerian root:

-- Splurge with Oregon’s Wild Harvest Organic Valerian Hops Extract (Check deal on Amazon)
+- Oregon’s Wild Harvest Organic Valerian Hops Extract ($14.85 on Amazon)

 This plant is also known as goatweed, Klamath weed, rosin rose, and common St. Johnswort.
 It is native to Europe and Western Asia.

 The flowers and leaves of St. John’s wort are used in medical botany as more than just a sedative or to calm nerves.
 Similar to hawthorn, this plant has a rich history as a medicinal plant.
-It is most known as an alternative treatment for depression.
+St. John’s wort is most known as an alternative treatment for depression.

 As sleep health and mental health are intertwined, it makes sense that St. John’s wort may also have efficacy as a sleep aid.
 In traditional folk herbalism, it has also been used as an analgesic, antiseptic, antispasmodic, antiparasitic, digestive, and to promote the healing of wounds and insect bites.